Abdelrhman-Hosny/image-tagging-tools/README.md

 ## Tool Description

 Given a `metadata_json` json file containing embeddings for images and `directory` of images' folder, the script start to loop over every image and make the classification for it using every binary classification model.
+If the `--output` argument is not specified, the classification / inference result will be placed at `./output/tagging_output` folder.
+Time stamp will be appended to folder name (for example: `./output/tagging_output_2023_1_21_0_56`).
-In addition, the SQLite database named `stage3.db` (containing file name, file path, hash, model type, tag name and tag score for given images) will be created in the `output` folder in the root directory.
+In addition, the SQLite database named `score_cache.sqlite` with table named `score_cache` containing file name, file path, file hash, model name, model type, model train date, tag string and tag score for given images will be created in the `./output` folder.

 ## Example Usage

 ```
-python ./stage3/classify.py --metadata_json './output/input-metadata.json' --directory ‘./output/images_directory’
+python ./stage3/classify.py --metadata_json=./output/input-metadata.json --directory=/src/to/images/dir’
 ```
+Or

 ```
-python ./stage3/classify.py --metadata_json './input-metadata.json' \
+python ./stage3/classify.py --metadata_json=./output/input-metadata.json --directory=./dataset/testdata --output=./output --output_bins=10 --model=./output/models
-                            --directory ‘/src/to/dir/images_directory’
-                            --output ‘./classification_output’
-                            --output_bins 10
-                            --model ‘./output/models’

 ```

-> Note that if the `output` is not created the script automatically creates it for you.
+> Note that if the `output` folder is not present, the script automatically creates it for you.

-> Note that if the `model` is not created the script automatically uses models in [outputs/models](outputs/models/)

 Also you may call `--help` to see the options and their defaults in the cli.

 ## CLI Parameters

-* `directory` _[string]_ - _[required]_ - The path to the images folder or images .zip file.
+* `directory` _[string]_ - _[required]_ - The path to the test images folder.
 * `metadata_json` _[string]_ - _[required]_ - The path to the metadata json file for CLIP embeddings.
 * `output` _[string]_ - _[optional]_ - The path to the output directory for the inference results.
 * `model` _[string]_ - _[optional]_ - The path to the models' .pkl files directory or single .pkl file model.
+If this is not specified, the script automatically use models in `./output/models` directory.
 * `output_bins` _[int]_ - _[optional]_ -  The number of bins of the results for each model.